During this period working from home is people’s favorite choice. But sadly, very few people know how to leverage work-from-home productivity.

 Last thoughts on how to boost productivity when working from home

 Productivity is a mindset.
 The above tools and tricks and help you increase your productivity and performance levels while working from home.
-But you should also set your mind to achieve your goals if you want to be successful.
-You may do some small and monotonous activities daily that consume a lot of your time.
+But you should also set your mind to achieving your goals if you want to be successful.
+You may do some small and monotonous daily activities that consume a lot of your time.
 You could use it in a more productive way if you would have the right tools.
-Technology is here to simplify and automate tasks, so why not using it?
+Technology is here to simplify and automate tasks, so why not use it?